Monique-K/jungle-rails/README.md

 ![Products index page](https://github.com/Monique-K/jungle-rails/blob/master/public/readme-images/products-page.png)

-Each product has an info page containing the average rating, and user reviews.
-Users can delete their own reviews if they are logged in.
+Each product has an info page containing the average rating and user reviews.
+Logged in users can delete their own reviews using the handy red buttons.

 ![Individual product page](https://github.com/Monique-K/jungle-rails/blob/master/public/readme-images/product-reviews.png)

-Add items to your cart, and check out using Stripe.
+Click on the cart icon to see a preview of your order.
+Here you can add or remove items and check out using Stripe when you're ready.

 ![Cart](https://github.com/Monique-K/jungle-rails/blob/master/public/readme-images/cart.png)